#Tolkien Untangled

 I'm a Seattle-adjacent artist, maker, writer, editor, & rabbit-enjoyer.
 I'm as old as the Berlin Wall not being a wall anymore and regrettably I have been on tumblr since 2011.
 Feel free to ask me stuff!
 I am wise and often bored.

-My pronouns are indescribable, existing in quantum superposition, all options being equally correct and incorrect simultaneously, so just pick your favorite.
+My pronouns exist in quantum superposition, all options being equally correct and incorrect simultaneously, so I guess just pick your favorite.

-I own two ridiculously robust rescued rex rabbits named Maeglin and Salgant; they are both physically dense of body, and one, of mind.
-If at any point you wish to donate to The Bun Fund 🐇, your contributions will help with food and bedding costs and be appreciated beyond words ♥
+I own two robust rescued rex rabbits named Maeglin and Salgant.
+They are both physically dense of body, and one, of mind.
+If at any point you wish to donate to The Bun Fund 🐇, your contributions will go towards food and bedding costs and be appreciated beyond measure ♥

 Some tags that might interest you are: #Lifeblogging for original text posts, updates, thoughts, etc.; #SometimesThisIsAGundamBlog for assorted gundamry; #It'sGood for things that are good, and #Bunblogging for buns that are good.
 Maeglin and Salgant have their own tag, #TheRabbitsMaeglin&Salgant.